MarionNafula/Game-Application/README.md

 **SQLite:** Lightweight, file-based database system.
 **Pipenv:** Dependency management and virtual environment.

+## Support and Contact Details
+If you have any questions, suggestions, or need assistance, please contact:
+- Email: wekesamarion100@gmail.com
 ## Debugging
 A debug.py script is provided for testing purposes.
 It initializes the database with sample data for developers and games.